 Please let us know what specific topics, issues or questions you wish to see addressed or emphasized in this activity.
 Fax CME/Conference Management at 713-794-1724 or email email@example.com.
 All responses will be forwarded to the Program Chair for consideration.

-The goal of this conference is to foster collaboration and share best practices among Advanced Practice Providers (APP) working in surgical oncology by providing an educational forum that focuses on the latest advances in surgical management of solid tumors and the role of APP in clinical practice.
+The goal of this conference is to foster collaboration and share best practices among Advanced Practice Providers (APPs) working in surgical oncology by providing an educational forum that focuses on the latest advances in surgical management of solid tumors and the role of APPs in clinical practice.

 After attending the conference, participants should be able to:

-- Describe fundamentals of solid tumor imaging, and how to review and interpret pertinent findings from computed tomography and magnetic resonance imaging of the head, neck, chest, and abdomen (Knowledge,Competence, Performance);
+- Describe fundamentals of solid tumor imaging, and how to review and interpret pertinent findings from computed tomography and magnetic resonance imaging of the head, neck, chest, and abdomen (knowledge, competence, performance); and

-- Examine and illustrate the changing role of the advanced practice professionals in the delivery of oncology care for surgical patients (Knowledge, Competence).
+- Examine and illustrate the changing role of the Advanced Practice Professionals in the delivery of oncology care for surgical patients (knowledge, competence, performance)

 - Case Presentations

 A course evaluation form will provide participants with the opportunity to comment on the value of the program content to their practice decisions, performance improvement activities, or possible impact on patient health status.
 Participants will also have the opportunity to comment on any perceived commercial bias in the presentations as well as to identify future educational topics.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of The University of Texas MD Anderson Cancer Center and the Association of Physician Assistants in Oncology.

 The Universityof Texas MD Anderson Cancer Centeris accredited by the ACCME to provide continuing medical education for physicians.